genexus-books/gx-super-app/Flutter/example_superapp/example/ios/README.md

 # Introduction

-This document explains how to develop and integrate the functionality provided by the Super App and then integrated into the Mini Apps by using an External Object.
+This document briefly details how a functionality provided by a native Super App must be programmed so that it can be referenced from an External Object integrated in a Mini App build with GeneXus.

 # Definition of the External Object

-The definition of the External Object used in this document is the same as [the one described for Android](../../Android/MiniAppCaller/README.md).
+The definition of the External Object used in this document is the same as [the one described for Android](../../../../Android/MiniAppCaller/README.md).

 Some things to take into consideration about this definition: